 Heterosexual poles attract, and isotropic poles repel.
 When the N poles of two magnets are put together, the two magnets repel each other – that is, they move in the opposite direction.
 The same is true for putting S poles of different magnets together.
 When the N pole of one magnet is placed close to the S pole of the other, the two magnets are strongly attracted to each other and move closer to each other.

 When the magnets are far apart, they do not necessarily produce repulsive or attractive magnetic reflections, because the magnetic force has a certain distance limitation.
 The range of magnetic forces can be called a magnetic field.
 The closer to the magnet, the stronger the magnetic force; the farther away from the magnet, the weaker the magnetic force.
 The magnetic field range is generally represented by a series of lines, called magnetic lines, extending from the N pole of a magnet to the S pole of the same magnet or another magnet.

-The strong magnet can attract objects made of iron, steel, cobalt or some other magnetic materials.
+The strong magnet can attract objects made of iron, steel, cobalt, or some other magnetic materials.
 Under the action of magnets, objects made up of magnetic materials can also become magnets themselves.
 The magnet attracts these objects because a magnetic pole of the magnet magnetizes the end of the object into a magnetic pole different from that of the magnet and then attracts each other.
-For example, the N of the magnet will magnetize the nearest part of the object to S pole.
+For example, the N of the magnet will magnetize the nearest part of the object to the S pole.
 At this point, the other end of the object will become N pole.

 Thank you for reading our article and we hope it can help you to have a better understanding of the neodymium magnet, the strongest permanent magnet in the world.
 If you want to know more about neodymium magnet or other magnet products, we advise you to visit Stanford Magnets for more information.